 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate for 8/1/2014 was 0.0%, which was unchanged from last month's revised estimate of 0.0%.
+The aggregate recession model probability estimate for 08/01/2015 was 0.1%, which was unchanged from last month's value of 0.1%.
 According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.

 Aggregate Peak-Trough Probability Estimate